wilsonliaows/docs/recipes/jobs.md

 ---

 # Jobs
 When an active recipe processes a trigger event, i.e. actions in the recipe are executed, it results in a **job**.
 Each job conists of a trigger event and the sequence of actions it carried out, according to the recipe logic.
-This set and sequence of actions executed depends on the data of the specific trigger event.
+This set and sequence of actions executed depends on the data of the specific trigger event.[Learn more about triggers here](http://docs.workato.com/recipes/triggers.html)

 Workato provides complete details into the execution flow of a job, i.e. what steps were executed, and the data input and output from every step.
 Workato also supports rerunning of jobs, in cases whereby an error stops a job from full completion.